 Not only does ginger taste great in these quick and easy gluten-free and dairy-free muffins, but it’s also an excellent anti-inflammatory, helping to ease arthritis pain.

+Persimmons, pears, and grapes — oh my!
 If you’re taking this salad to work, you’ll want to keep the fruit separate from the dressing.
 Otherwise, it will saturate and soften the fruit too much.
-Toss the remaining ingredients into a separate container.
-When you’re ready to eat, simply mix it all together!
+Toss the remaining ingredients into a separate container and when you’re ready to eat, simply mix it all together and enjoy!

 Instead of a tomato-based pasta sauce, this recipe uses red peppers, which are full of vitamin C and beta carotene.

 This antioxidant-rich soup freezes easily so you can prepare it ahead for the week.
 Roasting the sweet potatoes before simmering will make the flavors more pronounced.
-To reduce the sodium, try fresh roasted red peppers instead of the jarred version.
+To reduce the sodium, try fresh roasted red peppers instead of the ones from a jar.

 Steaming fish and poultry is a great way to lock in flavor, moisture, vitamins, and minerals.
 Be sure to serve the fish with some of the steaming liquid, as the liquid will soak up the flavor from the salmon and vegetables.

-Similar to omelettes or quiches, frittatas provide a backdrop for an endless combination of ingredients.
-In this case, we're using nutrient-rich mushrooms and spinach that are both bursting with flavor.
+Similar to omelets or quiches, frittatas provide a backdrop for an endless combination of ingredients.
+In this case, we’re using nutrient-rich mushrooms and spinach that are both bursting with flavor.